Hypercubed/connectome/README.md

 ## Adding data

-This git repository doesn't include the data files.
-You will need to download the ligand-receptor data files from the FANTOM server or add your own into the app/data/ folder.
+This git repository include the data files that acompany the above referenced paper.
+You add your own into the app/data/ folder.
 All data files should be Tab-Seperated-Value (TSV) files.

 ## Grunt